jessdagostini/iiswc-minigiraffe-ae/ReadME.md

 # miniGiraffe Artifact
-This package contains scripts and data sets to reproduce the results from the paper "miniGiraffe: a Pangenome Mapping Proxy App" published on the proceedings of the 2025 IEEE International Symposium on Workload Characterization.
+This package contains scripts and data sets to reproduce the results from the paper "miniGiraffe: a Pangenome Mapping Proxy App" published in the proceedings of the 2025 IEEE International Symposium on Workload Characterization.

-**Authors** - Jessica Imlau Dagostini, Scott Beamer, Tyler Sorensen, Joseph Manzano
+**Authors** - Jessica Imlau Dagostini, Joseph Manzano, Tyler Sorensen, Scott Beamer

 [![DOI](https://zenodo.org/badge/doi/10.5281/zenodo.16930194.svg)](http://dx.doi.org/10.5281/zenodo.16930194)